artemis-sbs/sbs_utils/sphinx/tickdispatcher.rst

       # Some other place
       TickDispatcher.do_interval(sim, call_me_later, 5, 4)

-The following fill run a class method on an object after 5 seconds four times.
+The following will run a class method on an object after 5 seconds four times.
 This one show using self.

 .. code-block:: python